AndreiHan/Anki-ISTQB-CTFL-Deck/README.md

 All questions have 1-5 Options, you can use the answers to test yourself.

 The cards cover all the Chapters from the latest ISTQB-CTFL revision. (~230 Cards)

+You can manually import the deck using the .apkg file from this repository.